circlefin/stablecoin-evm/doc/tokendesign.md

  Proxy contract ([FiatTokenProxy.sol](../contracts/FiatTokenProxy.sol)) which will forward all calls to `FiatToken` via delegatecall.
 This pattern allows CENTRE to upgrade the logic of any deployed tokens seamlessly.

-- CENTRE will upgrade the token via a call to `upgradeTo` or `upgradeToAndCall` if initialization is required for the new version.
+- FCC LLC or Sky Solutions will upgrade the token via a call to `upgradeTo` or `upgradeToAndCall` if initialization is required for the new version.
 - Only the `admin` role may call `upgradeTo` or `upgradeToAndCall`.

 ## Reassigning Roles